 a.
 With stammering lips and another tongue He will speak to this people: If the simple, straightforward message is rejected, God will find another way to communicate to the hard-hearted.
 He will send unusual messengers to bring the word.

 b.
 This is the rest… this is refreshing: The message of rest and deliverance would be rejected (they would not hear).
 But it wasn’t the fault of the word of the LORD – the word of the LORD was to them, “Precept upon precept, precept upon precept, line upon line, line upon line, here a little, there a little.”

 i.
 This is the blessed way to present God’s word: precept upon precept, line upon line.
 Isaiah takes the taunt of the drunkards and receives it as a compliment.
 God’s messengers are to present all of God’s word (without skipping a line), and to present it simply.

 ii.
 This also implies that we can’t receive all aspects of God’s message at once.
 “It is an excellent thing that the gospel is taught us by degrees.
 It is not forced home upon men’s minds all at once, but it comes thus, ‘Precept upon precept, line upon line, here a little and there a little.’
 God does not flash the everlasting daylight on weak eyes in one blaze of glory, but there is at first a dim dawn, and the soft incoming of a tender light for tender eyes, and so by degrees we see.”
 (Spurgeon)

 c.
-In fact, the result of the faithful presentation of the word of the Lord for those who reject isn’t good for them: That they might go and fall backward and be broken and snared and caught.
+That they might go and fall backward and be broken and snared and caught: In fact, the result of the faithful presentation of the word of the LORD for those who reject isn’t good for them.
+It will result in their destruction.

 3. (14-15) The false confidence of sinful leaders.